 “Basically, to sell you have to know the products, how they work and their benefits,” she said.
 “It’s really a match game.”

 By that, she means the therapist must listen to the client to understand any issues or goal for that particular day.
-With that knowledge, the therapist can select the most appropriate product, use it during treatment that day and hopefully convince the client to purchase the product for at-home use.
+With that knowledge, the therapist can select the most appropriate product, use it during treatment that day and hopefully educate the client so they purchase the product for at-home use.

 Collier emphasized that education is the key to helping both client and practitioner understand the “why” of products and the importance of daily home care rituals.